A Brief History of Event Planning & Coordinating (Plus Why Itâ€™s So Important)

 If it were a person, the largest association of meeting professionals, Meeting Professionals International, would be a Gen X-er, born in 1972.
 Under the same circumstances, the Certified Meeting Professional designation would be a Millennial, born in 1985.

-The industry continues to change, by leaps and bounds.
+4. The meetings & events industry continues to change, by leaps and bounds.

 Twenty years ago, it wasn’t unusual for a hotel’s entire sales team to share ONE email address.
 Now people not only have individual personal and professional email accounts, they multitask, prospect, network and curate content on a variety of social and digital platforms.